 In this tutorial, we provide an overview of a number of useful Google services that you can integrate seamlessly with WordPress using tools and plugins with links to additional tutorials and information on how to add various Google services to your WordPress site.

-Like most website owners, you probably would like your website to get indexed very quickly and rank as close to #1 as possible in Google.
+Like most website owners, you probably would like your website to get indexed very quickly and rank high up in Google.

 - Google Search Console (formerly called Google Webmaster Tools)